The External Ear

 The external ear can be functionally and structurally split into two sections; the auricle (or pinna), and the external acoustic meatus.

-The auricle is an external, lateral paired structure.
+The auricle is an external, lateral paired structure positioned and can also be known as the pinna.
 Its function is to capture and transmit sound to the external acoustic meatus.

 Most of the auricle has a cartilaganious framework, with the lobule the only part not supported by cartilage.
 The outer curvature of the ear is called the helix.
 Moving inwards, there is another curved elevation, which is parallel to the helix – this is known as the antihelix.
-The antihelix divides into two cura – the inferoanterior crus, and the superoposterior crus.
+The antihelix divides into two cura – the inferoanterior crus, and the superoposterior crus (see Fig 1).

 In the middle of the auricle is a hollow depression, called the concha of auricle.
 It continues into the skull as the external acoustic meatus.
 The concha acts to direct sound into the external acoustic meatus.
 Immediately anterior to the start of the external acoustic meatus is an elevation of tissue – the tragus.
 Opposite the tragus is the antitragus.

 With respect to the vasculature, the main vessels involved are the posterior auricular, superficial temporal and occipital arteries and veins.

 Cutaneous innervation to the skin of the auricle comes from the greater auricular, lesser occipital and branches of the facial and vagus nerves.
 Patients can complain of an involuntary cough when cleaning their ears – this is due to stimulation of the auricular branch of the vagus nerve, the nerve responsible for the cough reflex.